 Before we jump into low fiber fruits, let's first outline what fiber is.
-There are two types of fiber: soluble and insoluble.
+There are two types of fiber: soluble and insoluble fiber.
 The intestines can’t digest soluble fiber, so it binds to cholesterol and removes it from the body.
 Insoluble fiber helps add water into your stool, which makes it easier to poop because the softer texture puts less strain on your bowel.
-According to Ligos, it’s especially important to stay hydrated when eating foods with lots of fiber to (ahem) smooth out the process.
+According to Ligos, it’s especially important to stay hydrated when eating high fiber foods to (ahem) smooth out the process.

 So how can you tell if you’re even getting the right amount of fiber?
 The Academy of Nutrition and Dietetics recommends that adults consume about 25 to 35 grams of total fiber per day, but the truth is, most people aren’t consuming nearly enough.
 The National Health and Nutrition Examination Survey (NHANES) data indicates that average US fiber consumption is 13 to 15 grams per day, which is approximately 50 percent of the current recommended intake.

+The good news?
 Finding ways to incorporate more fiber into your diet is easier than you may think.
-Fiber can be found in a variety of fruits and vegetables such as pears and apples with the skin on, blackberries, artichokes, broccoli, brussels sprouts, and more.
+Fiber can be found in a variety of fruits and vegetables such as pears and apples with the skin on, blackberries, artichokes, broccoli, Brussels sprouts, and more.
 Many whole grains and legumes are also rich in fiber.
 These include, lentils, chickpeas, kidney beans, quinoa, and oats.
 And believe it or not, snacking on dark chocolate and popcorn can be another delicious way to increase your fiber intake.
+A win-win.

 When a low fiber diet can be beneficial